hamid-murambiwa/sailvation-app-frontend/README.md

 # Sailvation-app-frontend
 ## Description
-> A simple app to reserve cruise ships to various locations
+> A web application made with Ruby on Rails + React that allows users to book their favourite cruises and destinations.

 ## Built With